CCBDA-UPC/Assignments-2025/Lab05.md

 The size was reduced from 1.71GB to 472MB, which leads to faster a deployment process when images are downloaded and cheaper storage costs when storing images.

-You could use docker init as a command to generate the Dockerfile and compose.yml file for your application to get you started.

 ### Configure the Docker Compose file

 A `compose.yml` file allows you to manage multi-container applications.
 Here, we’ll define both a Django container and a